 Below are some ideas of how to show your employees how important they are to the organization every day.

-Don’t pry or delve into any inappropriate topics, but asking about kids, family, a recent vacation are all things that signal you care about the person, not only as an employee, but as a human being.
-Strong personal connections are part of what makes work life significant to all of us.
+Don’t pry or delve into any inappropriate topics, but asking about kids, family, or a recent vacation are all things that signal you care about the person, not only as an employee but also as a human being.
+Strong personal connections are part of what makes work-life significant to all of us.

 If an employee isn’t hitting the mark, letting him/her know right away provides an opportunity for change.
-Holding it for the end of the year review feels like a gotcha, and won’t lead to performance improvement, only to bitter feelings.
+Holding it for the end-of-the-year review feels like a gotcha and won’t lead to performance improvement, but it may end up leaving some bitter feelings.